microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

 <Thickness x:Key="ExtraSmallTopMargin">0, 8, 0, 0</Thickness>
 ```

-## Add NavigationViewHeaderBehavior.cs in Behaviors folder
+## 5. Add NavigationViewHeaderBehavior.cs

-If your solution doesn't have Behaviors folder you have to add it.
+We need to add a new Behavior to allow NavigationView to have different Header templates depending on the page that is showing, you can read more about this behavior [here](../navigationview-headerbehavior.md).
+Add the following NavigationViewHeaderBehavior class in Behaviors folder, if your solution doesn't have Behaviors folder you will have to add it.

 ```csharp
 using YourAppName.Services;